 7. Check out the Pet Preparedness Social Media Toolkit.
 The Pet Preparedness Social Media Toolkit has safety and preparedness messages you can share on your social media channels.
 You can either copy these messages directly or customize them to reach your audience.

-8. Build an Emergency To-Go Kit: An emergency preparedness kit was mentioned a few times already— that means it’s vital to you and your pet’s safety after a natural disaster like an earthquake.
-You can’t predict an earthquake, but you can be over prepared for the aftermath.
+8. Build an Emergency To-Go Kit: We mentioned an emergency preparedness kit a few times already— that means it’s vital to you and your pet’s safety after a natural disaster like an earthquake.
+You can’t predict an earthquake, but you can be over-prepared for the aftermath.
 Pet owners should have plenty of water and food, first and foremost, set aside for their kit (don’t forget to periodically check the expiration dates if it’s been a while since you stocked up).

 Water purification tablets or water filtration systems are also great investments.
 Your emergency kit should be full of the basics you and your pet will need to survive when you depart from the affected area.